kojoidrissa/python_testing/testing_python_intro/outline.rst

 -  Nose
 -  Pytest

-Doctest: your first step into testing
+Doctest: your first step into testing AND documentation
 -------------------------------------
+-  You should be documenting your functions anyway

 Unittest: Testing SMALLTALK style! (like Gangnam Style...but with testing)
 ---------------------------------------------------------------------------